-"Resolved that Mrs/Mr [] be hereby re-elected as Director of the Company".
+"Resolved that Mr [] be hereby re-elected as Director of the Company".

-- IV Mrs Natacha Amy Emilien

-- V Mr Charles Bernard Derblay

-- 6. To approve the re-appointment of Messrs BDO & Co Ltd of 10 Frere Felix De Valois Street, Port Louis as Auditors of the Company to hold office until the next Annual Meeting of Shareholders and to authorise the Board to fix their remuneration for the financial year 2022/2023.
+- II Michel Guy Rivalland - III Mr Maxime Jean Francois Desvaux De Marigny - 5.
+To re-appoint Messrs BDO & Co Ltd as auditors of the Company to hold office until the next Annual Meeting of Shareholders and to authorise the Board of Directors of the Company to fix their remuneration for the financial vear 2023/2024.

-Ordinary Resolution VI
+Ordinary Resolution IV

-"Resolved that Messrs BDO & Co Ltd of 10 Frere Felix De Valois Street, Port Louis be re-appointed as Auditors of the Company to hold office until the next Annual Meeting of Shareholders and that the Board be hereby authorised to fix the Auditors's remuneration for the financial year 2022/2023.
+6. "Resolved that Messrs BDO & Co Ltd be reappointed as auditors of the Company to hold office until the next Annual Meeting of Shareholders and that the Board of Directors of the Company be authorised to fix their remuneration for the financial year 2023/2024".